klinker41/android-smsmms/README.md

 * Proxy - more mms information that needs to be set for more providers to send
 * Port - again, more mms stuff
 * Group - whether you want to send message to multiple senders as an MMS group message or separate SMS/Voice messages
-* WiFi MMS Fix - will disable wifi to send the message, only way I've found to do it, so if you can find the problem, submit a pull request :)
 * Prefer Voice - send through Google Voice instead of SMS
 * Delivery Reports - request reports for when SMS has been delivered
 * Split - splits SMS messages when sent if they are longer than 160 characters